 universe = vanilla executable = run_py.sh transfer_input_files = myscript.py log = job.log output = job.out error = job.error # Require nodes that can access the correct OSG modules Requirements = (HAS_MODULES =?= true) && (OSGVO_OS_STRING == "RHEL 7") request_cpus = 1 request_memory = 2GB request_disk = 2GB queue 1

 Once everything is set up, the job can be submitted in the usual way, by running

 condor_submit command with the name of the submit file.

-It's likely that you'll need additional Python packages that aren't present in the default OSG software modules.
-This portion of the guide describes how to create a Python "virtual environment" that contains your packages and can be included as part of your jobs.
+It's likely that you'll need additional Python packages (aka libraries) that are not present in the base Python installations made available via modules.
+This portion of the guide describes how to create a Python "virtual environment" that contains your packages and which can be included as part of your jobs.

-First, load the Python module that you want to use to run jobs.
+While connected to your login node, load the Python module that you want to use to run jobs:

 $ module load python/3.7.0